PaddlePaddle/PaddleOCR/README.md

 - Static graph: develop branch

 **Recent updates**
+- 2021.2.20 Wei started to learn the code
 - 2021.2.8 Release PaddleOCRv2.0(branch release/2.0) and set as default branch.
 Check release note here: https://github.com/PaddlePaddle/PaddleOCR/releases/tag/v2.0.0
 - 2021.1.21 update more than 25+ multilingual recognition models [models list](./doc/doc_en/models_list_en.md), including：English, Chinese, German, French, Japanese，Spanish，Portuguese Russia Arabic and so on.
 Models for more languages will continue to be updated [Develop Plan](https://github.com/PaddlePaddle/PaddleOCR/issues/1048).
 - 2020.12.15 update Data synthesis tool, i.e., [Style-Text](./StyleText/README.md)，easy to synthesize a large number of images which are similar to the target scene image.